© Crown copyright 2020

 - the end date of the consultation (5 working days starting the day after the application is submitted to the authority).

-A template site notice local authorities may wish to adapt is contained in Annex B.
+A template site notice local authorities may wish to adapt is contained in Annex A.

-The local authority must consult the highways authority, if they are not the highways authority; this is usually the county council in a two-tier area, or Transport for London in London.
+The local authority must consult the highways authority, if they are not the highways authority; this is usually the County Council in a two-tier area, or Transport for London in London.
+For security advice, local authorities should consult Police Licensing Teams, Designing Out Crime Officers or Counter Terrorism Security Advisors.
 The authority must also consult such other persons as the local authority considers appropriate.

-Members of the public and, can contact the council to make representations.
+Members of the public can contact the council to make representations.
 Local authorities must take into account representations received from members of the public during the public consultation period which is the period of 5 working days starting the day after the application is submitted (excluding public holidays).
+In order to promote accessibility to those unable to access printed notices, Local Authorities are encouraged to consider using digital methods of publicity.
+They should also consider the needs of those who may find it more difficult to access online publications.

 The local authority is required to publish the application and any information or material which the applicant has submitted with it to meet the requirements of the authority, in such a manner as it considers appropriate, for example, on their website or via an online portal.